Privy Council Letter to the Lord Mayor

 Repository location: London

-This letter from the Privy Council to Sir Cuthbert Buckle, Lord Mayor of London, is only preserved in the city's Remembrancia, f 5v.
+This letter from the privy council to Sir Cuthbert Buckle, Lord Mayor of London, is only preserved in the city's Remembrancia, f 5v.

 January 1593/4–October 1609; English; paper; 178 leaves; 330mm x 230mm; modern pencil foliation (used here) over ink foliation 1A, 1B–119 (with later entry numbers); some pages repaired; bound in white vellum on boards with tooled heraldic shield, title on spine in black ink (first word written sideways): 'Remembrancia. | II | 1593 | 35 Eliz. | 1609 | 7.
 Jacob.'
 Entries individually numbered in later pencil: the relevant entry is numbered 6.